Largest artificial non-nuclear explosions: Great Torrington, Devon

-On 16 February 1646, 80 barrels (5.72 tons) of gunpowder were accidentally ignited by a stray spark during the Battle of Torrington in the English Civil War, destroying the church in which the magazine was located and killing several Royalist guards and a large number of Parliamentarian prisoners who were being held there.
+On 16 February 1646, 80 barrels (5.72 tons) of gunpowder were accidentally ignited by a stray spark during the Battle of Torrington in the English Civil War, destroying the church in which the magazine was located and killing several Royalist guards and a large number of Parliamentarian prisoners who were being kept there.
 The explosion effectively ended the battle, bringing victory to the Parliamentarians.
-It narrowly missed killing the Parliamentarian commander, Sir Thomas Fairfax.
+It almost killed the Parliamentarian commander, Sir Thomas Fairfax.
 Great damage was caused.

 Delft Explosion

 About 30 tonnes of gunpowder exploded on 12 October 1654, destroying much of the city of Delft in the Netherlands.
-Over a hundred people were killed and thousands were injured.
+More than a hundred people were killed and thousands were injured.

 Siege of Buda

-On July 22, 1686, 80 tons of gunpowder exploded in the castle of Buda, killing 1500 Ottoman defenders and destroying a large portion of the defenses.
+On 22 July 1686, 80 tons of gunpowder exploded in the castle of Buda, killing 1,500 Ottoman defenders and destroying a large portion of the defences.
 According to contemporary accounts, the blast wave also pushed the Danube out of its riverbed, destroying boats and causing flooding on the left (Pest) bank.
-The cause of the explosion was most likely a lucky shot fired by a famed Italian artillery officer and Franciscan monk, "Fiery" Gabriel, which penetrated into the underground ammunition dump.
+The cause of the explosion was most likely a shot fired by a famed Italian artillery officer and Franciscan friar, "Fiery" Gabriel, which penetrated into the underground ammunition dump.

 Destruction of the Parthenon

-On 26 September 1687, the Parthenon, hitherto intact, was partially destroyed when an Ottoman ammunition bunker inside was struck by a Venetian mortar.
+On 26 September 1687, the Parthenon, up until then intact, was ruined partially when an Ottoman ammunition bunker inside was struck by a Venetian mortar.
 300 Turkish soldiers were killed in the explosion.